Boutique Employability in a Chinese Investment Firm

 How I Will Shape My Space Around My Personal Goals

-Unlike other applicants, I will make my case to shape my space – that is, highlight nuanced ways that I am unique in order to accomplish goals beyond simply getting a job.
+Unlike other applicants, I will make my case to shape my space – that is, highlight nuanced ways that I am unique to accomplish goals beyond simply getting a job.
 In my opinion, Chinese financial markets are behind the times and will need to globalize in the next few years to stay profitable.
 So, I hope that I can help expand Chinese investment firms beyond their current outdated system.
 Using the BE-EDGE framework, I will shape my space around this goal and find a company that works well for me.

 The “Making Your Case” Project